RahulKumar-98/MSAzure-activedirectory/README.md

 </p>
 <p>
-Here, we will use "bif.cod" as a domain user and log in using this account name onto Client-1 to test account creation and connectivity to Active Directory.
+Here, we will use "bif.cod" as a domain user and log in using this account name on Client-1 to test account creation and connectivity to Active Directory.
 </p>
 <br />
 <p>